geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 Yeah, I think AMD.
 Since they made a submission and they are really looking to drive the numbers down, we will see more about those results with the official announcement.
 Our time is May, so there's that.
-And I have moved the...
+And I have moved the..
 So there are two benchmark jobs running about MLPerf.
 One is ResNet running on Red Machine.
 And I also have another job that runs the stable diffusion XL.
 The ResNet job is running daily every day now.